heiswayi/heiswayi.nrird.com/_posts/2019/2019-11-13-essential-colors-for-harmony-design.md

 ---
 layout: post
-title: Essential colors for harmony design
+title: Defining essential colors for harmony design
 description: A good color set to get started with new design project that can work better for both in light and dark theme.
-keywords: color palette, harmony colors, color theme, minimalist design, essential web colors
 tags: [Colors]
 comments: true
 ---